 That’s right, submit the application directly to the insurance company without a medical exam or financial underwriting.

-- $2,500 / Month in Benefits
+- $2,500 / Month payout in Benefits

-- Two-Year Coverage Period
+- Two-Year Benefit Period

 - 30-Day elimination period